 Displayr has a built-in stacking widget that provides a point and click way of stacking SPSS .sav files, see How to Stack Data in Displayr.
 However, sometimes data quality issues like missing variables, reusing codes, and different value attributes won't allow the stacking to be done.
 In this instance, you will need to use R to stack the data.

-- An SPSS (.sav) data set saved as a URL.
+- An SPSS (.sav) data set saved on your Displayr Cloud drive.

 use.value.labels = TRUE,